May 14, 2019

 Broadly speaking, there are two ways a meshed device can connect to the internet.
 One, it can feature a natively IP-based networking stack that enables data to move seamlessly from device to device and from a device to the internet.
 Two, it can connect to a separate IP-enabled gateway device or controller that serves as a conduit between the non-IP device (and often, the mesh network as a whole) and the internet.

-First, a series of standard RESTful APIs make it possible to discover and manage BLE devices from the internet.
+First, a series of standard RESTful APIs make it possible to discover and manage Bluetooth LE devices from the internet.
 These APIs can interface with GAP and the Generic Attribute Profile (GATT), but require a gateway component like a router to facilitate remote access.
 Similarly, the HTTP Proxy Service (HPS) empowers users to set up their mesh devices to communicate with the cloud, but again, doing so requires a gateway HTTP client device.

 The Zigbee protocol is already an established global IEEE 802.15.4 standard for creating low-power, low-latency mesh networks in residential and commercial environments.
 Newer specifications define an internet protocol that provides users with more control over their devices, as well as a host of new device capabilities — including the ability to connect to the internet.
-Zigbee Smart Energy V.1 (and the newer V.2) relies on Zigbee IP, a network layer that, like BLE, uses IPv6 over Low-Power Wireless Personal Area Networks (6LoWPAN) and header compression to route IPv6 packets over IEEE 802.15.4.
+Zigbee Smart Energy V.1 (and the newer V.2) relies on Zigbee IP, a network layer that, like Bluetooth LE, uses IPv6 over Low-Power Wireless Personal Area Networks (6LoWPAN) and header compression to route IPv6 packets over IEEE 802.15.4.

 Zigbee IP is the first open standard for an IPv6-based full wireless mesh networking solution, and it allows devices to easily establish an internet connection without consuming a great deal of power.
 Generally speaking, Zigbee IP mesh networks include several device types: a coordinator that controls network security and formation, routers to extend network range, and hosts for specific sensing or control functions.
 In a home, for instance, smart appliances can be both routers and end devices.
 A border router can then be used to integrate this system with the internet.